seabeya/tech-stack/go/README.md

     var varName type = value
     ```

+    > Variables declared without an explicit initial value are given their zero value.

     - You always have to specify either `type` or `value` (or both):
       > ```go
       > var name string = "John"  // explicit type and value